A PDE approach for solving the characteristic function of the generalised signature process: Introduction

 Note that $L^{\Lambda}$ can be seen as the linear combination of degree $2$ signature of the Brownian motion.
-Consequently, we apply the PDE theorem (Theorem \ref{theorem: general char pde}) to this case and solve the conditional characteristic function of the L\'evy area explicitly by proposing a suitable Ansatz for the PDE satisfied by $\mathcal{L}$.
+Consequently, we apply the PDE theorem (Theorem \ref{theorem: general char pde}) to this case and solve the conditional characteristic function of the $L^{\Lambda}_t$ explicitly by proposing a suitable Ansatz for the PDE satisfied by the characteristic function.
 Our proof heavily relies on the structure theorem of the anti-symmetric matrix $\Lambda$, but it does not use any probability theory.

-Moreover, by leveraging the translation invariance of Brownian motion, we discover a connection between the conditional characteristic function of the Lévy area and the joint characteristic process.
+Moreover, by leveraging the translation invariance of Brownian motion, we discover a connection between the conditional characteristic function of $L^{\Lambda}$ and the joint characteristic process.
 This yields the following theorem, which gives the analytic formula for the joint characteristic function of the coupled process. \begin{restatable*}{thm}{levychar} Let $W = (W_t^{(1)},\dots ,W_t^{(d)})_{t\in [0, T]}$ be a $d$-dimensional Brownian motion.
 Let $\mu \in \mathbb{R}^d$ and let $\Lambda$ be a $d$-dimensional anti-symmetric matrix.
 The joint characteristic function of coupled Brownian motion $W$ and the L\'evy area $L$

 admits the following formula

 where $O,\ \eta,\ d_0,\ d_1$ are defined in Lemma \ref{lem_antisym_matrix_decomposition}. \end{restatable*}